boyue1228/srs_with_srt_tsduck/README.md

 *STATUS*:
 ------------------
- - This is a fork from https://github.com/zimbatm/ffmpeg-static made by zimbatm etc...
+ - ffmpeg compilation is a fork from https://github.com/zimbatm/ffmpeg-static made by zimbatm etc...
+ - Please read original srs at https://github.com/ossrs/srs made by winlinvip
+ - Please read original tsduck at https://github.com/tsduck/tsduck and https://tsduck.io/
  - This docker file is built for ubuntu 18.04 bionic
  - latest modification add supervisor to start srs, api at 8085 and rtmp2ts, tsduck (disabled by default for the moment)